Context Engineering

 .start()

-Context engineering often requires iteration.
-Agently does not ship an eval platform, but response objects are easy to plug into your own evaluators.
+Context Engineering usually requires iterative validation.
+Agently does not include a built-in eval platform, but response objects are easy to connect to custom evaluation logic.

 from agently import Agently